-ABC shows (so far): 20/20, America’s Funniest Home Videos, The Bachelor, Bachelor Live, Black-ish, Blood & Oil, Castle, Dancing With The Stars, Dr. Ken, The Family, Fresh Off The Boat, Galavant, The Goldbergs, The Great Christmas Light Fight, The Great Holiday Baking Show, Grey’s Anatomy, How To Get Away With Murder, Last Man Standing, Marvel’s Agent Carter, Marvel’s Agents Of SHIELD, The Middle, Modern Family, The Muppets, My Diet Is Better Than Yours, Nashville, Once Upon A Time, Primetime: What Would You Do?, The Real O’Neals, Quantico, Scandal, Shark Tank, and Wicked City.
+ABC shows (so far): 20/20, American Housewife, The Bachelor, Big Fan, Black-ish, Conviction, Dancing With The Stars, Designated Survivor, Dr. Ken, Fresh Off The Boat, The Goldbergs, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How To Get Away With Murder, Last Man Standing, Marvel’s Agents Of SHIELD, Match Game, The Middle, Modern Family, Notorious, Once Upon A Time, Quantico, The Real O’Neals, Scandal, Secrets And Lies, Shark Tank, Speechless, Time After Time, and When We Rise.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.